syncfusion/ej2-react-docs/src/charts/chart/user-interaction.md

 ## Crosshair

 Crosshair has a vertical and horizontal line to view the value of the axis at mouse or touch position.

+To get start quickly with React Chart Crosshair, you can check on this video:

+`youtube:gAMNG5ogCbE`

 **Enable Crosshair**